TP-Tong/Website/content/event/2022-11-25-tfn/index.md

 ---
-title: An Essential Guide on Using GPU Computing Servers (Delayed)
+title: An Essential Guide on Using GPU Computing Servers

 event: THU Tong Friday Night
 # event_url: https://example.org

 location: THU Main Buildiing 707

-summary: THU Tong Friday Night series E01, delayed due to COVID-19.
-New schedule will be announced soon.
+summary: THU Tong Friday Night series E01
 abstract: 'This talk provides a thorough and hands-on guide on essential techniques to use computing servers.
 Audiences can have a chance to practice the skills on a new Tong Class server and have a Q&A session, for which on-site participation is suggested.'

 # Talk start and end times.